Arizona vs. Florida Atlantic: Sportsbook promo codes, odds, spread, over/under - December 23

 Arizona vs. Florida Atlantic: Sportsbook promo codes, odds, spread, over/under and other Vegas lines - December 23

-The Arizona Wildcats (9-1) will be looking to build on an eight-game home winning streak when squaring off against the Florida Atlantic Owls (9-2) on Saturday, December 23, 2023 at T-Mobile Arena.
-It airs at 3:00 PM ET on FOX.
+The Arizona Wildcats (9-1) hope to continue an eight-game home winning run when hosting the Florida Atlantic Owls (9-2) on Saturday, December 23, 2023 at 3:00 PM ET.

-In this article, you can check out odds and spreads for the Arizona vs. Florida Atlantic matchup across multiple sportsbooks.
+See odds, spreads, over/unders and more from multiple sportsbooks in this article for the Arizona vs. Florida Atlantic matchup.

 Arizona vs. Florida Atlantic Game Info